List of United Arab Emirates women ODI cricketers

 This is a list of United Arab Emirates women One-day international cricketers.
 A One Day International, or an ODI, is an international cricket match between two representative teams, each having ODI status.
 An ODI differs from test matches in that the number of overs per team is limited, and that each team has only one innings.
 UAE women were granted ODI status by the International Cricket Council (ICC) in May 2025.

-UAE women will play their first ODI on 26 September 2025, in a 4 match series against Zimbabwe.
+UAE women played their first ODI on 26 September 2025, in a 4 match series against Zimbabwe.

 The list is arranged in the order in which each player won her first ODI cap.
 Where more than one player won her first ODI cap in the same match, those players are listed alphabetically by surname.